emard/esp32s3-ptp/README.md

 protocol succeeds but some folder structure has to be correctly set for file write to succeed without final "unspecified error -1".

+Maybe I have to separate packet with OK response, currently both are sent as one USB packet.

+# Windows

+Currently it doesn't work.
+After device sends "GetDeviceInfo" windows don't send any further IN/OUT request to EP1/EP2.
+Windows send some control transfers to EP0 though.